 We set out below those circumstances where it is necessary for us to use your data.
 (These circumstances are not mutually exclusive; we may use the same information under more than one heading.)

 F1.
 Because we have a contract with you

 We need to process your data in order to meet our obligations or exercise rights under our contract with you.
 The terms of your contract with the University are available on our website.
-Information processed for this purpose includes, but is not limited to, the data listed in section D. We also need to process your data under this heading where the University is working with a third party in order to offer you services, for example, those offered by the Oxford University Student Union, sponsors (such as research councils) or scholarship benefactors.
-See section H for further information on the sharing of data with third parties.
+Information processed for this purpose includes, but is not limited to, the data listed in Section D. We also need to process your data under this heading where the University is working with a third party in order to offer you services, for example, those offered by the Oxford University Student Union, sponsors (such as research councils) or scholarship benefactors.
+See Section H for further information on the sharing of data with third parties.

 F2.
 Where it is necessary to meet a task in the public interest

 As indicated above, we need to process your data for the purpose of teaching and related activities, such as academic assessment and supervision.
-This may include processing data within the Virtual Learning Environment CANVAS (VLE).
+This may include processing data within the Virtual Learning Environment Canvas (VLE).
 Information provided to regulatory bodies, including the General Medical Council and the OIA, is also provided for this purpose.
 Teaching and research are tasks that we perform in the public interest in order to fulfil our responsibility as a charity for promoting the advancement of learning.
-Information processed under this heading includes, but is not limited to, the data listed in section D.
+Information processed under this heading includes, but is not limited to, the data listed in Section D.